-Our succession lawyers in Mumbai advise clients on obtaining a succession certificate, probate or letters of administration in Mumbai from the Hon’ble Bombay High Court.
-Our succession lawyers aim to help members of the Indian community worldwide in ensuring that their loved ones are safe from serious conflicts and problems in their absence.
+Our succession and lawyers for wills in Mumbai advise clients on obtaining a succession certificate, probate or letters of administration in Mumbai from the Hon’ble Bombay High Court.
+Besides, our succession lawyers aim to help members of the Indian community worldwide in ensuring that their loved ones are safe from serious conflicts and problems in their absence.
 We are gradually being recommended as one of the best lawyers for making a Will in India.
-If you need an estate planning and succession attorney or lawyers for wills in India that understands your concerns and gives you the best advice, our succession lawyers can definitely help you with every aspect of your estate planning and arrangements.
-Succession Lawyers at Legaleye Associates offer desired legal services worldwide in all estate planning matters pertaining to estates in Mumbai.
-Your estate of bank accounts, stock accounts, properties and other assets deserve to be secured in the hands of your loved ones with the least complications and our succession / probate lawyers in Mumbai can surely help with all of these issues.
+Needless to state, if you need an estate planning and succession attorney or lawyers for wills in India that understands your concerns and gives you the best advice, our succession lawyers can definitely help you with every aspect of your estate planning and arrangements.

 How long does it take to probate a will in Mumbai?

-Unless a probate lawyer has the occasion to see the will and understand facts surrounding the execution of the will, it is difficult to exactly predict how long it would take to probate a will in Mumbai.
-It largely depends on lot many factors.
+Briefly, unless a probate lawyer understands the facts involved, it is difficult to estimate this time.
+Because, it largely depends on lot many factors.
 One of it being whether the will is going to be contested or not.

 Is Probate of Will compulsory in Mumbai?

-Probate is not required exclusively on estates where the deceased died Intestate (meaning without a Will).
-In fact, probate is important to be obtained where there is a will.
-Also, it may be necessary as being the best route to transfer the assets of someone who has died.
-Without probate, the estate continues to remain in the deceased's name indefinitely.
-You won't be able to sell them or keep registrations current because you won't have access to the individual's signature and consent.
+Obviously, probate is not required exclusively on estates where the deceased died Intestate (meaning without a Will).
+However, probate should be obtained where there is a will.
+However, it may be necessary as being the best route to transfer the assets of someone who has died.
+Without probate, the estate continues to remain in the deceased’s name indefinitely.
+And, you won’t be able to sell them or keep registrations current.